wp-plugins/projectmanager/readme.txt

 == Changelog ==

+= 3.1.7.6 =
+* BUGFIX: fixed error with dataset ordering by formfield and no limit to number of datasets per_page = "NaN"

 = 3.1.7.5 =
 * NEW: set limit for string length cut-off of textarea and TinyMCE Editor using the options field in the formfields in the format `limit:XX`